-Got company stock in your 401(k) plan?
-If you leave your employer, consider taking advantage of the net unrealized appreciation, or NUA, strategy.
-The idea is to transfer everything in your 401(k) to an IRA—except your employer’s stock.
+GOT COMPANY STOCK in your 401(k) plan?
+If you leave your employer, consider taking advantage of the net unrealized appreciation, or NUA, tax strategy.
+The idea is to transfer everything in your 401(k) to a rollover IRA—except your employer’s stock.
 These shares, instead, get deposited into a regular taxable brokerage account.

 While the stock’s appreciation within the 401(k) will be taxed at the long-term capital gains rate, the subsequent appreciation—after you pull the stock out of the 401(k)—will only be taxed at the capital gains rate if you wait a year before selling.

 The NUA strategy makes most sense if the stock has greatly appreciated in value.
 What if the shares haven’t climbed that much?
-You may want to avoid the immediate income tax bill and possible tax penalty by transferring everything, including the stock, to an IRA.
+You may want to continue deferring taxes—and avoid the immediate income tax bill and possible tax penalty—by transferring everything, including the stock, to an IRA.